South America

 1. Ceviche

-Top of any list of must-try foods in Peru is Ceviche, which originated here in Peru and is the national dish of the country.
-It's a cold-cooked fish dish that is marinated in lime juice and usually served alongside red onions, boiled corn and sweet potato.
+Top of any list of must-try foods in Peru is Ceviche, which originated here in Peru and is the country's national dish.
+It's a cold-cooked fish dish, marinated in lime juice and usually served alongside red onions, boiled corn and sweet potato.
 Unlike ceviche from Mexico, in Peru ceviche doesn't use tomatoes or avocado.

 Many Peruvians believe that ceviche is an aphrodisiac and hangover cure, and since the dish is so popular in Peru, it can be found everywhere across the country.